williamyang98/oculink_m2_adapter/docs/content/docs/design/hatched_ground_plane.md

 - Limits in resolution and speed of openEMS due to CPU based design (GPU acceleration not available)
 - Ansys supports CUDA acceleration but is difficult to use with exported gerber files
 - OpenEMS can be used with a python toolchain to process and setup openEMS harness with gerber files and drill files

+## Results
+- Table of results
+- Graph of impedance